pmem/pmem.github.io/content/pmdk/libpmemblk.md

 > NOTICE:
-The **libpmemblk** library is deprecated since PMDK 1.13.0 release and will be removed in the PMDK 1.14.0 release.
+The **libpmemblk** library is deprecated since PMDK 1.13.0 release and was removed in the PMDK 2.0.0 release.

 ### libpmemblk Examples